 As an undergraduate research assistant working in our lab as a volunteer or for credit, you can expect:

-Ten hours per week (minimum) in the lab or at off-campus data collection sites, 3-4 hours per week remote work.
+6-7 hours per week (minimum) in the lab or at off-campus data collection sites, 3-4 hours per week remote work.
 This commitment includes time spent reading journal articles and chapters on learning and memory development; transcribing and coding; and attending lab meetings.
 Some students become involved in our ongoing data collection at local museums.

-Work with Dr. Haden, and her graduate students, the lab's Project Coordinator, and other undergraduates on research.
+Work with Dr. Haden, her graduate students, the lab's Project Coordinator, and other undergraduates on research.
 We have a number of different projects that provide students with a variety of research experiences, including the opportunity to present the work at regional and national conferences.

 Experience with one or more ways of coding.
 We videotape and audiotape our research participants.
 In addition to transcription, undergraduate research assistants become involved in coding the frequency of different types of talk used by parents and children.

 Learn new computer software and hardware.
 We gather data on video and audio equipment, and then use special transcription (e.g., CLAN) and coding programs (e.g., Observer) to analyze the data.
 Students learn to use these programs.
 Students also help with data entry (in SPSS or Excel) and data analyses.

 Enjoy observing cute kids!
 Either by helping us with data collection, or observing recordings of research participants, our research assistants have the opportunity to see children and their parents engage in a range of activities, such as playing on a pretend farm, or building skyscrapers.